 Follow public health guidelines

 Whether you’re a Scion team member, a resident, or one of our valued partners—we ask that you follow government and public-health guidelines, and wear a face covering where required.
 If you feel sick, stay home and call a healthcare professional immediately to help you get well.

 At Scion, many of our team members live where we work.
 We are proud to be part of our diverse community and maintain a welcome and inclusive environment.
 Discrimination against residents, neighbors, or team members—whether because of country or region of origin, perceived illness or any other characteristic—will not be accepted.

 What policy changes are in effect?

-In an effort to increase social distancing and improve staff well-being, all Scion communities have adopted a “virtual office” system to continue to serve our communities through telephone calls, video chat, e-mail, direct message and text, with potential in-person office visits by appointment where local authorities allow.
-Essential employees continue to staff our communities and to provide emergency maintenance, sanitation and other necessary services.
-Adjusted business hours are also allowing our team members to address cleaning, package delivery and other resident needs.
+In an effort to allow for social distancing and improve staff well-being, all Scion communities added a “virtual office” system to continue serving our communities through telephone calls, video chat, e-mail, direct message and text, in addition to in-person office visits.
+We have continued to staff our communities and to provide emergency maintenance, sanitation and other necessary services at all times.
+Adjusted business hours are implemented as needed, allowing our team members to address cleaning, package delivery and other resident needs.

 In-person leasing and tours

-Knowledge is the best way to stay safe and stay calm.
-Check out the resources we’ve linked on our page and the video below from the CDC.
+Knowledge is the best way to stay safe.
+Check out the resources we’ve linked on our page.
 Be sure to get to know the state and local resources in your area.